jackpal/SeattleSnowman/README.md

 Q: Do you really think this will be useful to anyone beside you?

-A: Mybe not at the moment, but perhaps in the future if more types of routers are supported.
+A: Maybe not at the moment, but perhaps in the future if more types of routers are supported.

 Q: Won't your kids just use the app to grant themselves Internet time?